smriti999/Portfolio-UID-c7466815-/Task1/README.md

 Features

-Input Validation: Ensures that user inputs are validated, prompting users to enter correct and appropriate information.
+-Input Validation: Ensures that user inputs are validated, prompting users to enter correct and appropriate information.

-Delivery Cost: Calculates and applies the delivery cost based on the user's preference and order quantity.
+-Delivery Cost: Calculates and applies the delivery cost based on the user's preference and order quantity.

-Tuesday Discount: Applies a 50% discount on the total pizza cost if the order is placed on a Tuesday.
+-Tuesday Discount: Applies a 50% discount on the total pizza cost if the order is placed on a Tuesday.

-App Discount: Applies a 25% discount on the total pizza cost if the customer used the app for the order.
+-App Discount: Applies a 25% discount on the total pizza cost if the customer used the app for the order.

 How to Use

-Run the program by executing the pizza_price_calculator() function.
+-Run the program by executing the pizza_price_calculator() function.

-Follow the prompts to input the necessary information:
+-Follow the prompts to input the necessary information:

      -Number of pizzas ordered.

      -Whether delivery is required.

      -Whether it is Tuesday.

      -Whether the customer used the app.

-The program will calculate the total pizza cost, apply any applicable discounts or additional costs, and display the result.
+-The program will calculate the total pizza cost, apply any applicable discounts or additional costs, and display the result.